llvm/circt/docs/ToolsWorkarounds.md

 # Inline Array calculations can cause synthesis failures

+Some tools have bugs (version dependent) in const prop in this case.

 ## Example
 ```
 module Foo (input clock, input in, output [2:0] out);